Van Wagner & Wood Home Page

 Felony classifications

-A felony is a criminal offense for which a convicted person can be sentenced to serve one or more years in a state or federal prison, pay fines or both.
-Felony crimes are distinguished from misdemeanor crimes by the possible sentence provided in the statute: if the possible prison sentence is one or more years, the offense is a felony, otherwise it is a misdemeanor.
+A felony is a criminal offense for which a convicted person can be sentenced to serve one or more years in a state or federal prison; fines can also be ordered in addition to the prison sentence or in its stead, Felony crimes are distinguished from misdemeanor crimes by the possible sentence provided in the statute: if the possible prison sentence is one or more years, the offense is a felony, otherwise it is a misdemeanor.
 A person can be sentenced to death for a felony conviction in states where the death penalty exists; Wisconsin does not have the death penalty.

 Felony Classes